Top 5 Last Minute Tips for Bar Prep

 Focus on what you think you do know

 There’s knowing something, then there is KNOWING something.
 I’m talking about the kind of knowing where you know without even thinking about it.
 Quick: What’s your name?
 How long do you have to think to come up with that answer?
 So much of the bar exam requires speedy recall of memorized rules.
 Do flashcards with the most important rules and MBE questions.
 If you use your online bar prep’s MBE quiz or flashcards, make sure to set it up to give you instant feedback.
 Since we’re down to the last minute, focus on topic areas you know pretty well, and just reinforce the rules by repeated interactive practice.
 You are trying to lock in the important rules so solidly that you can recall them in seconds when you see a related issue arise on the exam.
-My resources page has some iphone apps with good MBE questions, but it’s always better to make your own flashcards if you can.

 What not to do at the last minute

 It is a total waste of time for you to write out full essay answers if you are within 5 days of your bar exam.
 It can be helpful to read the essay questions and then quiz yourself to test your memory of the rules implicated by the question.
 Don’t waste time writing full answers at this point.
 Another helpful strategy can be to just use the essay sample answers to create flashcards that focus on the relevant Virginia rules from the essay.

 Zero studying within 24 hours before your bar exam

 Do not study on the day prior to your exam.
 Your brain needs time to absorb all that studying, and your willpower is a finite resource.
 Take it easy on the day before your exam, do something you find relaxing.
 Some cardio exercise followed by a little Netflix and an early bedtime might be the perfect plan for the day before your exam.